 U-Pick Blueberry Farms are abundant Polk County, and unlike U-Pick Strawberry Farms that are mostly in other counties, you can find quite a few blueberry u-pick farms to choose from that are all close to home, right here in Polk County.
 Our list includes local farms in Lakeland, Winter Haven, Bartow, Auburndale, Dundee, Polk City, Lake Wales, and Eagle Lake.

-Blueberry picking is a great outdoor activity for kids, from toddlers to teens.
+Blueberry picking is a great family-friendly outdoor activity for kids, from toddlers to teens.
 The berries grow on bushes anywhere from 3′-5′ tall, so they are easy for little ones to reach, and ripe berries come off the branch easily.
 You can pick berries yourself, and many farms also offer pre-picked blueberries and other fruit and veggies for sale.

 Don’t miss our Blueberry Picking Tips at the bottom of this post, and check out our Strawberry (January – March) and Peach (April – May) U-Pick Guides.
 We also have a list of U-Pick Sunflower Farms.
 If you’re looking for fresh produce, there are also numerous Farmers Markets happening weekly around Polk County, you can find them all in our Farmers Market Guide.